trlee2/CryptoCounter/README.md

 --test             -t             Start xUnit tests --history [days]   -p             Sets the number of days to go back in history
                                     Default: 184 days (6 months)
+--debug            -d             Debug mode of testing as we code
 -----------------------------------------------------------------------------
 ```